 During this time, MEA Resilient Maryland Program Manager Brandon Bowser can most easily be reached via email at BrandonW.Bowser@Maryland.gov or via phone at (443) 306-0304.
 We apologize for any inconvenience this may cause and we appreciate your understanding.

-Resilient Maryland provides an opportunity to identify potential ways to incorporate clean energy and distributed energy by providing grant funding for eligible organizations and governments to identify, plan and design microgrids, resilient facility power systems, advanced CHP and resiliency hubs.
-The program is designed to attract local governments seeking to bolster essential services (e.g., fire, rescue, emergency shelters), economic development districts seeking to attract new industries, academic organizations, businesses seeking high quality power (e.g., biotech, datacenters), multi-family housing communities (e.g., senior housing, advanced care facilities, vulnerable communities), hospitals and medical facilities where failure is not an option, electric vehicle charging sites and others seeking highly reliable, resilient, clean and affordable energy.
+The program is offered to all types of entities across the State of Maryland seeking clean, efficient, resilient energy solutions.
+Eligible entities include but are not limited to: local governments seeking to bolster essential services (e.g. fire, rescue, emergency shelters, etc.); economic development districts seeking to attract new industries, academic organizations, businesses seeking high quality energy (e.g. biotech, datacenters, etc.); multifamily housing communities (e.g. senior housing, advanced care facilities, vulnerable populations, etc.); hospitals and medical facilities where failure is not an option; electric vehicle charging sites; and others.

 The desired outcomes of Resilient Maryland are to:

-Applications will be reviewed and Grants will be awarded on a competitive basis.
-Award announcements are expected by May 28, 2020.
+Grants will be awarded on a competitive basis.
+Award announcements for these funds are expected sometime in quarter 1 (Q1) of 2021.

-Step 1: Download and review the Notice of Availability (see below).
+Step 1: Download and review the FY21 Resilient Maryland Funding Opportunity Announcement (FOA).
 This document explains all terms, conditions, requirements, and restrictions of the Resilient Maryland program.

-Step 2: Download the Application Form (see below).
+Step 2: Download and complete the FY21 Resilient Maryland Application Form.

 Questions about reporting requirements can be directed to Ms. Meg Cefail, Energy Specialist, at Margaret.Cefail@Maryland.gov or via phone at (410) 371-0976.